 - As part of the treatment to remove part of a lung in some early-stage lung cancers

-This procedure is performed to get biopsies from the area between the lungs.
+Mediastinoscopy is performed to get tissue from the area between the lungs.
 A surgeon makes a small incision in the front of the neck at the top of the breastbone.
 Then a thin, hollow tube with a light and a lens for viewing is inserted through the incision, along the front edge of the windpipe.
 Instruments are passed through the tube to take samples from the lymph nodes along the The airway that leads from the larynx (voice box) to the bronchi (large airways that lead to the lungs); also called "windpipe".
 The samples are sent to a laboratory to check for cancer cells.
-A mediastinoscopy requires general anesthesia and is performed in an operating room, but typically as an outpatient procedure.1,8
+A mediastinoscopy requires general anesthesia and is performed in an operating room.
+A similar procedure, mediastinotomy, also gets tissue from the area between the lungs.
+This procedure makes an incision, a little larger than that in a mediastinoscopy. near the breast bone and between the left second and third ribs in order to reach lymph nodes unreachable by mediastinoscopy.1,10,11

 - Claude V. What You Need to Know About Biopsies for Lung Cancer.
 American College of Chest Physicians website. http://www.chestnet.org/News/Blogs/CHEST-Thought-Leaders/2017/17/05/What-you-need-to-know-about-biopsies.
 Posted May 31, 2017.
 Accessed November 29, 2017.